wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 Whether SLAs and SLOs are met and achieved are measured using SLIs.

-Another way to look at this is SLO's set the expectations, SLAs determine consequences to some of those expectations not being met and SLIs are how we measure if the expectations are being met.
+Another way to look at this is SLOs set the expectations, SLAs determine consequences to some of those expectations not being met and SLIs are how we measure if the expectations are being met.

 <br/>